 Virtual reality (VR) isn't a far-off concept anymore.
 The technology that can transport you to a different digital world from the comfort of your lounge room is here to stay.
-You may not have encountered it, but you will, because headsets are popping up in stores and online all over the world.

 Virtual reality headsets put your point of view in the centre of a digital space, which can be a photograph, a video, an animation or a piece of software such as a video game.
 Once you put on the headset, you're free to turn around and look at everything within the virtual sphere.

 Say you're looking at footage of a farm on TV.
 There's a lovely green pasture in front, but if you turn around and look over your shoulder, you'll see your lounge room.
 In VR, you could watch the same footage, turn around and see a herd of cattle behind you.
 This is how 360° content works.

 Passive vs active